skmuduli92/C_HomeWorks_OPTXT/project-1/README.md

 This will build and run the main.c executable.
 It will print 3 sudoku puzzles and their solutions.

 ## Solver Implementation
-	I have used the concept of recursion to impelement the solver for sudoku puzzles.
+	I have used a recursion based solution to impelement the sudoku solver.
    There are other approaches such as using constraint solving to find solutions easilty for a given sudoku puzzle.
-But since we are dealing with a fixed sized 9x9 puzzle, I have used recursion based method as it is very easy to implement and recusion based solutions are generally very succint.
+   Since we are dealing with a fixed sized 9x9 puzzle, I used recursion based method as it is very easy to implement and recusion based solutions are generally very succint.